 st1), or cold HDD (

 sc1) is going to be better for both random and sequential disk access.
-Note that for operations with "large and sequential" accesses, provisioned iops are likely less efficient than an
+Note that for operations with large and sequential accesses, provisioned IOPS are likely less efficient than a

-- Throughput Limits The instance will have an upper limit of throughput it can support.
+- Throughput Limits: The instance will have an upper limit of throughput it can support.
 For example, an i2.xlarge can support up to 62,500 IOPS.
-If the number of Provisioned IOPS is even higher than this limit, it is a waste because the instance cannot use them all up.
+If the number of Provisioned IOPS is even higher than this limit, it's a waste, because the instance cannot use them all up.

 Optimal Provisioned IOPS#

 The most common cost waste with IOPS is having too many of them.
 It is commonly believed that the key to RDS is to have some amount of Provisioned IOPS.
-Happily, we do not have to guess.
+Luckily, we don't have to guess.